Amirreza81/Equilibrium-Game-Theory/README.md

 0.000000 0.000000 0.000000
 ```

-Suppose two players wants to play a game.
+Suppose two players want to play a game.
 In this example, player 1 has 3 actions and player2 has 3 actions.
 We should find the probability of playing each strategy profile and maximum optimal social benefit.
 For this example, the table of utilities is:

 ```
 (6, 6) |  (-2, 0) | (0, 7)